Watching the watchdogs: American TV, Gaza and two sides of a ceasefire

 These quick observations are not a comprehensive analysis of the US television coverage of recent events in Israel-Palestine.
 I am aware that the US television networks have also provided a few moments of balanced coverage, during which Israelis and Palestinians were treated as equally human.
 Most of the coverage I saw, however, did not acknowledge the humanity of the Palestinians and instead reflected the dominant Israeli view that Palestinians are less than human and thus their suffering, emotions and aspirations could be ignored, minimised or presented superficially in media coverage.

-All media organisations, including the TV networks attempting to cover this century of conflict for American audiences, should aspire to practise better journalism avoid as much as possible presenting entertainment and propaganda in their news broadcasts.
+All media organisations, including the TV networks attempting to cover this century of conflict for American audiences, should aspire to practise better journalism and avoid as much as possible presenting entertainment and propaganda in their news broadcasts.

 The views expressed in this article are the author’s own and do not necessarily reflect Al Jazeera’s editorial stance.